'The Opposite of Game of Thrones.' What the Arrest of a Saudi Prince Really Means

 “It’s actually the opposite of the Game of Thrones.
 There are no real actors mobilizing against Bin Salman,” said Toby Craig Jones, a historian at Rutgers specializing in Gulf monarchies, referring to the hit HBO show.

-Now Prince Mohamed is positioning himself as an enforcer against corruption, bringing to heel some of the most ostentatiously wealthy members of the royal family.
+Now Prince Mohammed is positioning himself as an enforcer against corruption, bringing to heel some of the most ostentatiously wealthy members of the royal family.
 The allegations of corruptions are difficult to assess, given the permeable boundaries between the personal fortunes of individual royals and Saudi state funds.
 Some observers suggested that MBS was taking a gamble on seeking the approval of the Saudi public at the expense of discord within the royal family.

 “He’s the first prince in modern Saudi history whose constituency has not been within the royal family, it’s outside it.
 It’s been young Saudis, particularly younger Saudi men in the street,” said John Jenkins, a former British ambassador to Riyadh.
 “The issue is can he produce effect out of this?
 Can he execute all the plans he has?”

-Note: Correction: The original version of this story gave the incorrect first name for Lebanon’s Prime Minister who recently resigned.
-He is Saad Hariri, not Rafiq Hariri.